 Everyone uses rating scales, with our first introduction in elementary school.
 Most schools use 0 - 100 or A - F, then in college it becomes GPA of 0.0 (Mr. Blutarsky!!) to 4.0.
 In many areas of business, a different scale is often used: 1 - 5.
-The first instance I can trace is Phil Crosby's Quality Management Maturity Grid.
+The scale was invented by Rensis Likert for his PhD thesis.
+The first popular instance I can trace is Phil Crosby's Quality Management Maturity Grid.
 Lots of customer satisfaction models use a 1 - 5 score, as does the Capability Maturity Model for software engineering.
 A rating of 1 is out of kindness and may mask the reality that you're nowhere.
-I prefer to call a 0 a zero and acknowledge people and organization's that have at least made a start of it by giving them a 1.
+I prefer to call a 0 a zero and acknowledge people and organizations by giving a 1 to those that have at least made a start of it.
 I use a similar scale when calibrating the level of expertise a person has in any field.
 It helps to making sure you have the right person for the job.

 1 Aware: Minimal awareness (heard of it), but little understanding

 2 Novice: Beginner's understanding, can listen to a conversation and understand some concepts, with very limited contribution